-The Lake George Land Conservancy’s annual Hike-A-Thon is a one-day event held each July 5th, created to showcase LGLC’s parks and preserves as free public resources, and to promote an appreciation for the outdoors and protecting the land that protects the lake.
-The first Hike-A-Thon took place in 2013, and it’s been getting bigger and better ever since!
+The Lake George Land Conservancy’s annual Lake George Hike-A-Thon is a one-day event held each July 5th, created to showcase LGLC’s parks and preserves as free public resources, and to promote an appreciation for the outdoors and protecting the land that protects the lake.

 The Hike-A-Thon is a one-day event, held the morning of July 5th.
-You choose ONE of the 20 hikes or paddles you wish to join, based on the information provided on our map – this includes length of trail/paddle, difficulty, and location.
+You choose ONE of the hikes or paddles you wish to join, based on the information provided on our map – this includes length of trail/paddle, difficulty, and location.
 Then use our online registration form to sign up.
-Early-bird registration opens at midnight on March 2, 2020.
+Early-bird registration for 2024 will open at 7 a.m.
+EST on Monday, March 4, 2024.
 Some sites fill up fast, so be sure to decide ahead of time where you want to go and register as soon as possible.